nesterovsky-bros/thoughts/microservices.md

 Consider all aspects and don't do it just because it is a popular pattern today.

 To make it more explicit - our initial answer is NO, as it violates migration goals.
-If client want they may exercise in this task post migration.
+If clients want they may exercise in this task post migration.